 - Update your OS to the latest version

 And that’s it.
 No mentions of what to do if your battery performance dips below optimal, or what to do if your battery is aging or has not been used properly.
 Nothing.

 “But Jay, batteries these days last up to 1000 cycles, by the time performance drops, you’ll buy a new Mac”

 Fun argument but wrong.
 Let me introduce my 2009 17″ MacBook Pro.
-It had it’s battery replaced early 2010 and has just 48 cycles on it.
+It had its battery replaced in early 2010 and has just 48 cycles on it.
 Should be good as new right?!
 After all these batteries are good for 1000 cycles.
-At this rate I should have a like-new battery for a few more decades.
-Unfortunately that’s not the case.
-48 cycles tells me this MacBook Pro spent almost it’s entire life connected to a charger with a full battery.
+At this rate, I should have a like-new battery for a few more decades.
+Unfortunately, that’s not the case.
+48 cycles tells me this MacBook Pro spent almost its entire life connected to a charger with a full battery.